Understanding the New FinCEN Residential Real Estate Reporting Rule

 What Homeowners, Title Companies, and Real Estate Professionals Need to Know

 Beginning March 1, 2026, a major change takes effect for the U.S. real estate industry.
-The Financial Crimes Enforcement Network (FinCEN) will begin enforcing its new Residential Real Estate Reporting Rule, designed to increase transparency in all-cash real estate transactions and prevent money laundering through anonymous property ownership.
+The Financial Crimes Enforcement Network (FinCEN) will begin enforcing its new Residential Real Estate Reporting Rule, designed to increase transparency in “non-financed” residential real estate transactions and prevent money laundering through anonymous property ownership.

 If you buy, sell, or close real estate — especially without traditional financing — this rule will affect how your transaction is reported.